GIS Web Services for the FEMA National Flood Hazard Layer (NFHL)

 - Limit of Moderate Wave Action(LiMWA)

-The NFHL GIS service is available through FEMAs GeoPlatform, an ArcGIS Online portal containing a variety of FEMA-related data.
+FEMA's GIS flood map services are available through FEMAs GeoPlatform, an ArcGIS Online portal containing a variety of FEMA-related data.

 To view the NFHL on the FEMA GeoPlatform go to NFHL on FEMA GeoPlatform.